 Overture/Wazoo Award for Best Music Video

 Designed to recognize excellence in the art of music video – which stems from the special collaborative relationship between a musician and a film or video maker – this award is supported by Ann Arbor’s beloved and independently owned Wazoo Records and Overture Audio.

 Provided by friends of the festival and distributed at the discretion of the jurors, the remaining prize monies confer special recognition for films of distinction and artistic accomplishment.

-The Ann Arbor Film Festival is open to experimental film and digital media in all categories that demonstrate a high regard for the moving image as an art form.
-Each year we select 100-135 shorts and features for exhibition in the awards competition portion of the festival.
-Films previously submitted (and not selected) may be re-entered if there has been a significant change to the edit.
-You must complete an entry form for each film submitted.
+The Ann Arbor Film Festival is open to experimental films as well as films that demonstrate a high regard for the moving image as an experimental art form, no matter the genre.
+Each year the AAFF selects 100-145 shorts and features for exhibition in the awards competition portion of the festival.
+Films previously submitted (and not selected) may be re-entered only if there has been a significant change to the edit.
+Short and feature-length entries are accepted.
+Short films run no longer than 59 minutes.
+Feature films run 60 minutes or more.
+Entries not in English should have English subtitles.
+Works in progress may be submitted, but are juried in the same pool as all other submissions.
+Later versions of a film may be reviewed and/or selected at the programmer's discretion.
+Work must be contemporary (completed within the last three years).
 Entry fees are per film entered, and must accompany the entry form for confirmation.
-Make checks and money orders payable to the Ann Arbor Film Festival.
 Entry fees are non-refundable.